mopidy/mopidy/docs/development/roadmap.rst

 - Core MPD server functionality working.
 Gracefully handle clients' use of non-supported functionality.
-- Read-only support for Spotify through :mod:`mopidy.backends.despotify` and/or
+- Read-only support for Spotify through :mod:`mopidy.backends.libspotify`.
-  :mod:`mopidy.backends.libspotify`.
 - Initial support for local file playback through :mod:`mopidy.backends.local`.
 The state of local file playback will not block the release of 0.1.